helq/report-hw1-IELE4014/README.md

 rake compile
 ```

-And you should see now a pdf with `chemulator` for name.
+And you should see now a pdf with name `ml_hw1.pdf`.

 Enjoy ;)

-PS: If you want to know how does the underlying LaTeX file looks run `rake tex`
+PS: If you want to know how does the underlying LaTeX file looks like run `rake tex`.